aedorian/blug/index.markdown

 How did you end up here?

-Little articles on stuff I make on computers-
+Little articles on stuff I make on computers

 This especially acts as a log and showcase for projects that won't go much further.
 I hope some of it can be helpful!